dispatchrun/coroutine/README.md

 ### Scheduling

-Pausing, marshaling, unmarshaling, and resuming durable coroutines is work for a scheduler which is not included in this package.
+Pausing, marshaling, unmarshalling, and resuming durable coroutines is work for a scheduler which is not included in this package.
 The `coroutine` project only provides the building blocks needed to create those types of systems.

 ### Language Support